bbc/gel/README.md

 ## Summary

-This repository holds the _documentation_ for the BBC GEL Technical Guides.
-The purpose of the code in this project is to compile and generate the website found at https://bbc.github.io/gel Notice that there is *no library or framework here*, we're just about documentation.
+This repository holds the source for the _documentation_ that explains the BBC GEL Technical Guides: the result of running this project is to produce the static HTML-based website found at https://bbc.github.io/gel.

+Notice that there is *no library or framework here*, we're just documentation all the way down.

 ## Contributing

 We love contributors.
 If you have an idea for how to make an improvement, let us know by [creating an issue to discuss your idea](https://github.com/bbc/gel/issues).
 We recommend you familiarise yourself with [the process of creating a pull-request in GitHub](https://help.github.com/en/articles/creating-a-pull-request) before proceeding.

+[Raising an issue](https://github.com/bbc/gel/issues) is a great way to contribute!
+Let us know if you spotted anything that can be fixed or improved or if you have an idea for a change.
+You don't need to have any special software or developer skillz to raise an issue or make a suggestion, just pop onto our public GitHub website and let us know!

-Our project is roughly organised into [source files](https://github.com/bbc/gel/tree/master/_content) and generated [documentation files](https://github.com/bbc/gel/tree/master/docs).
-As writers we work in the [Markdown](https://learnxinyminutes.com/docs/markdown/)-formatted files in the `/_content` folder.
+If you do want to work with our source files, you will need to have the `git` commandline  tool (or the [GitHub Desktop client](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/installing-and-authenticating-to-github-desktop/installing-github-desktop)) installed.
+With `git` you can `[clone` our repository(https://www.youtube.com/watch?v=CKcqniGu3tA)] to your own computer and get hacking!
+This project's files are roughly organised into [source files](https://github.com/bbc/gel/tree/master/_content) and generated [documentation files](https://github.com/bbc/gel/tree/master/docs).
+As authors we work in the [Markdown](https://learnxinyminutes.com/docs/markdown/)-formatted files in the `/_content` folder.

 Running the build scripts, described below, will then generate the corresponding web pages in the `/docs` folder.
+Use `git` to commit and [create a pull request](https://opensource.com/article/19/7/create-pull-request-github).
+We'll take it from there!

 ## Installation

 Prerequisites:

-* Requires `npm` and `node`.
-Known to work on NodeJS v12.
+* This requires [`npm` and `node` commandline tools to be installed](https://nodejs.dev/learn/how-to-install-nodejs). this process is known to work on NodeJS v12.x.
 ```
 $ node -v
   v12.13.0